-Overseas companies that outsource to the Philippines know the reasons why Filipinos are ideal candidates for customer service jobs.
-But, for businesses that still haven't decided where to outsource, these reasons may not be well-known or understood clearly.
+Overseas companies that outsource to the Philippines know the reasons why Filipinos are ideal for customer service work in the BPO industry.
+But, for businesses that still haven’t decided where to outsource, these reasons may not be well-known or understood clearly.
 To help you decide, check out these traits and values of Filipinos that made their country one of the top outsourcing destinations in the world.

 #1 Filipinos show much respect towards their elders and those with high-ranking positions in the organization.

 Filipinos follow an established hierarchy in their society based on one’s age and position in a group.
 In the workplace, they address their male and female superiors as “sir” and “ma’am” respectively.
 They’re calm and polite when dealing with clients or customers.
 They will rarely raise their voices and often defer to their customers’ wishes.
 They don’t want to be disrespectful towards them because the customers have as much authority and importance in the company as their superiors, or even greater.